Our Mission

 The Flux Space team includes PhD physicists, former aerospace engineers, electrical engineers, and experimental specialists all working towards a common goal: creating the science & technology required for advanced space propulsion.
 For the time being, our company is operating in stealth mode, but as research progresses we will unveil our core projects.

-We’re also developing technologies for high-speed interstellar propulsion, based on a variety of popular concepts related to bending space-time.
-This was initially popularized by Miguel Alcubierre, and over time his groundbreaking speculative physics has been extended by others to overcome the physical limitations of his initial proposal.
+Our focus areas include propellantless propulsion devices for interstellar propulsion, based on decades of experimental evidence combined with our proprietary R&D breakthroughs.
+This was initially popularized by Miguel Alcubierre, and our research built upon his groundbreaking speculative physics to overcome the physical limitations of his initial proposal.